smartsdk/dataModels/Sensor/Sensor/doc/spec.md

 # Sensor

-This model is built based on the Device & DeviceModel entities [DEVICE](./Device).
 The motivation for developing this model relies on the need of describe attributes values from each sensor embebed into a device.
 Thus rather than considering a device as a whole entity, Sensor & SensorModel split an apparatus (i.e., device) into separated elements (i.e., sensors) taking into account a more descriptive information.

 ## Description